Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Five heartbeats later, there was a flash, like a lightning strike far away in the night.
 It lasted barely long enough to notice, but there was the sense of something *fast* having gone racing away into the distance.

 *"Football deployed... orbit stable at planet two Lagrange 2,"* Shyow said over the ship-voice. *"The shield’s online and reporting normally.
-[Keys] set and…[locked.]"*
+[Keys] set and...[locked.]"*

 "You’ll want to look out the window, everyone.
 Look at the stars."
 Jooyun meanwhile was tapping on his rock-thing that controlled the *display* on the wall.
 He brought up the circle-picture that had the sun in the middle, and their world moving around it on the second ring.
 A bright yellow line was growing around the picture, swallowing the whole thing up.